luca-regne/luca-regne/README.md

 my name is Luca but maybe you know me as ``regne``.

 ## about me
-- appsec at @luizalabs :technologist:
+- appsec at luizalabs :technologist:
 - bug hunter :moneybag:
 - ctf player :video_game: